 I have over fifteen years experience teaching in higher education.
-I teach courses about ethnic and community archives, oral histories, documentary filmmaking, digital social media technologies, and Asian American studies.
+I teach courses about ethnic and community archives, oral histories, documentary filmmaking, social media technologies, and Asian American studies.

 COURSES TAUGHT

-- “Beginning Video Ethnography and Documentary Workshop,” UCLA Asian American Studies Department, seminar course with film and media arts labs teaching theories and methodologies of documentary filmmaking, visual ethnography, and oral histories, 2003 – 2008.
+- “Video Ethnography and Documentary Workshop,” UCLA Asian American Studies Department.
+A seminar course with media production lab.
+Academic yr.
+2003 – 2008 Academic yr.

 course descriptions

-Introduction to Creating Community Media
+Introduction to Creating Community Media: Documenting Multiethnic Communities

-The continual development of digital media technologies have made it possible for previously neglected and submerged communities of colors and minority groups to visually document issues about their migration, settlement, political commitments, cultural imaginaries, and artistic expressions.
+The continual development of digital media technologies have made it possible for previously neglected and submerged communities of color and minority groups to visually document issues about their migration, settlement, political commitments, cultural imaginaries, and artistic expressions.
 This course will introduce students to EthnoCommunications documentary strategies, community media-making, visual ethnography, and visual life history methodologies that allow diverse people to reclaim, represent, and promote their cultures, histories, and experiences.
-Through lectures, screenings, readings, hands-on digital media workshops, and visual media production, students will develop a critical understanding of social media documentation, which is an interdisciplinary field and multifaceted practicemthat interrogates and investigates the intersectional politics of race, class, identities, and ethnicities.
+Through lectures, screenings, readings, hands-on digital media workshops, and visual media production, students will develop a critical understanding of social media documentation, which is an interdisciplinary field and multifaceted practice that interrogates and investigates the intersectional politics of race, class, identities, and ethnicities.

-The continual development of digital media technologies have made it possible for previously neglected and submerged communities of colors and minority groups to visually document issues about their migration, settlement, political commitments, cultural imaginaries, and artistic expressions.
+The continual development of digital media technologies have made it possible for previously neglected and submerged communities of color and minority groups to visually document issues about their migration, settlement, political commitments, cultural imaginaries, and artistic expressions.
 This course will introduce students to EthnoCommunications documentary strategies, community media-making, visual ethnography, and visual life history methodologies that allow diverse people to reclaim, represent, and promote their cultures, histories, and experiences.
-Through lectures, screenings, readings, hands-on digital media workshops, and visual media production, students will develop a critical understanding of social media documentation, which is an interdisciplinary field and multifaceted practicemthat interrogates and investigates the intersectional politics of race, class, identities, and ethnicities.
+Through lectures, screenings, readings, hands-on digital media workshops, and visual media production, students will develop a critical understanding of social media documentation, which is an interdisciplinary field and multifaceted practice that interrogates and investigates the intersectional politics of race, class, identities, and ethnicities.

 Video Ethnography and Documentary Workshop

-The continual development of digital media technologies have made it possible for previously neglected and submerged communities of colors and minority groups to visual document themselves: their migration stories, social concerns, political commitments, cultural practices, and artistic expressions.
-This course introduces students to EthnoCommunications documentation strategies, community media-making, visual ethnography, and video oral life history methodologies that gives diverse and difference peoples the knowledge and skills to visual reclaim, represent, and promote their histories, cultures, and experiences.
+The continual development of digital media technologies have made it possible for previously neglected and submerged communities of color and minority groups to visual document themselves: their migration stories, social concerns, political commitments, cultural practices, and artistic expressions.
+This course introduces students to EthnoCommunications documentation strategies, community media-making, visual ethnography, and video oral life history methodologies that gives diverse and difference people the knowledge and skills to visually reclaim, represent, and promote their histories, cultures, and experiences.
 Through lectures, screenings, readings, hands-on digital media workshops, and visual media production, students develop critical and creative expertise about social justice media-making and visual ethnography as they investigate and interrogate the intersectionalities of Asian American identities through documentary filmmaking.

 Students learn visual ethnography and documentary film methods and techniques, and produce an 8-minute video documentary project.
 The course teaches students the skills and tools of digital video media-making, including: operating a video camera, using video and sound equipment, video editing, and sound design.
 It introduces students to cinematography, visual storytelling, and narrative structure.

-The continual development of digital media technologies have made it possible for previously neglected and submerged communities of colors and minority groups to visual document themselves: their migration stories, social concerns, political commitments, cultural practices, and artistic expressions.
-This course introduces students to EthnoCommunications documentation strategies, community media-making, visual ethnography, and video oral life history methodologies that gives diverse and difference peoples the knowledge and skills to visual reclaim, represent, and promote their histories, cultures, and experiences.
+The continual development of digital media technologies have made it possible for previously neglected and submerged communities of color and minority groups to visual document themselves: their migration stories, social concerns, political commitments, cultural practices, and artistic expressions.
+This course introduces students to EthnoCommunications documentation strategies, community media-making, visual ethnography, and video oral life history methodologies that gives diverse and difference people the knowledge and skills to visually reclaim, represent, and promote their histories, cultures, and experiences.
 Through lectures, screenings, readings, hands-on digital media workshops, and visual media production, students develop critical and creative expertise about social justice media-making and visual ethnography as they investigate and interrogate the intersectionalities of Asian American identities through documentary filmmaking.

 Students learn visual ethnography and documentary film methods and techniques, and produce an 8-minute video documentary project.
 The course teaches students the skills and tools of digital video media-making, including: operating a video camera, using video and sound equipment, video editing, and sound design.
 It introduces students to cinematography, visual storytelling, and narrative structure.

-Advanced Video Ethnography and Documentary Filmmaking
+Advance Video Ethnography and Documentary Filmmaking

-The continual development of digital media technologies have made it possible for previously neglected and submerged communities of colors and minority groups to visual document themselves: their migration stories, social concerns, political commitments, cultural practices, and artistic expressions.
-EthnoCommunications II is an advanced course that builds on the methodologies, skills, and techniques taught in AAS C143B, EthnoCommunications I: Video Ethography and Documentary Workshop.
+The continual development of digital media technologies have made it possible for previously neglected and submerged communities of color and minority groups to visual document themselves: their migration stories, social concerns, political commitments, cultural practices, and artistic expressions.
+Advance Video Ethnography and Documentary Filmmaking builds on methodologies, skills, and techniques taught in Video Ethnography and Documentary Workshop.
 It teaches advanced EthnoCommunications documentation strategies, community media-making, visual ethnography, and video oral life history methodologies that allow diverse and difference people access to the knowledge and skills through which they can reclaim, represent, and promote their histories, cultures, and experiences.

-Students will learn advanced ethnography and documentary film methods and techniques as they an 8-minute video documentary project or do advanced work on their EthnoCommunications I documentary film project.
+Students will learn advanced ethnography and documentary film methods and techniques as they make an 8-minute video documentary project or do advanced work on their Video Ethnography and Documentary Workshop documentary film project.
 The course teaches students the advanced skills and tools of digital video media-making, including: operating a video camera, using video and sound equipment, video editing, and sound design.
 It deepens the student's understanding of cinematography, visual storytelling, and narrative structure.

-The continual development of digital media technologies have made it possible for previously neglected and submerged communities of colors and minority groups to visual document themselves: their migration stories, social concerns, political commitments, cultural practices, and artistic expressions.
-EthnoCommunications II is an advanced course that builds on the methodologies, skills, and techniques taught in AAS C143B, EthnoCommunications I: Video Ethography and Documentary Workshop.
+The continual development of digital media technologies have made it possible for previously neglected and submerged communities of color and minority groups to visual document themselves: their migration stories, social concerns, political commitments, cultural practices, and artistic expressions.
+Advance Video Ethnography and Documentary Filmmaking builds on methodologies, skills, and techniques taught in Video Ethnography and Documentary Workshop.
 It teaches advanced EthnoCommunications documentation strategies, community media-making, visual ethnography, and video oral life history methodologies that allow diverse and difference people access to the knowledge and skills through which they can reclaim, represent, and promote their histories, cultures, and experiences.

-Students will learn advanced ethnography and documentary film methods and techniques as they an 8-minute video documentary project or do advanced work on their EthnoCommunications I documentary film project.
+Students will learn advanced ethnography and documentary film methods and techniques as they make an 8-minute video documentary project or do advanced work on their Video Ethnography and Documentary Workshop documentary film project.
 The course teaches students the advanced skills and tools of digital video media-making, including: operating a video camera, using video and sound equipment, video editing, and sound design.
 It deepens the student's understanding of cinematography, visual storytelling, and narrative structure.